 Various tool attachments for CNC machines can also be used to post-process and polish pieces of jewelry.
 By using different lathes and brushes, CNC machining can impart a variety of finishes on metal jewelry items, including satin, matte or gloss.

-At RapidDirect, we also offer a range of professional post-processing solutions for metal parts that result in aesthetic, high quality surface finishes.
+At RapidDirect, we also offer a range of professional post-processing solutions for metal parts that result in aesthetic, high-quality surface finishes.
 Get in touch and start your project today!
 Click here to get an instant quote.